Here's what you need to know to select the perfect hidden camera for your needs

 To make your shopping experience easier, we divide our cameras' video performance ratings into three categories.
 High Quality, High Resolution and High Definition.
 Think of those three categories as Good, Better and Best, respectively.
 We also provide picture resolution specs (expressed in pixels) so you can compare models simply and easily.

-If you plan to use your camera primarily in low-light conditions, look for models with low "lux" rating numbers.
+If you plan to use your hidden camera accessories primarily in low-light conditions, look for models with low "lux" rating numbers.
 The lower the lux rating, the more proficient the camera is at recording when there's minimal light hitting its subject.
 Typically, a lux rating of 2 or lower will provide good image resolution in dimly lit rooms.
 As noted above, if you need a cam that can shoot and record in the pitch dark, choose an infrared (IR) Nightvision model.

 You can learn a lot about picture quality and low-light performance by reading our descriptions and the specs of each model, but experienced hidden camera users know that there's no substitute for hands-on experience.
-When you unpack your new camera for the first time, try it out in the location and lighting conditions where you'll be using it most often.
+When you unpack your new outdoor camera for the first time, try it out in the location and lighting conditions where you'll be using it most often.
 If you can't do that, try to simulate those conditions as best you can.
 Often, subtle changes in the positioning of your camera can significantly improve the quality of your results.

 Video Storage and Viewing Options

-Video storage and recording times differ among hidden cameras.
+Video storage and recording times differ among best hidden cameras.
 Most of our models capture and store video to a standard SD memory card (though some models don't use SD cards and record directly to the camera's built-in internal memory).
 The SD card can be easily removed and plugged into any computer, where the video you've shot can be viewed, edited and saved.
 Devices that use internal memory (our necktie camera, for example) are plugged directly into your computer.

 The amount of video you can record before you need to change cards (or fill up a device's internal memory) varies by camera.
 Most cameras accept memory cards of varying capacities, generally from 2GB (gigabytes) to 32GB.
 But due to engineering differences among models, there's not an exact formula that lets you directly equate the capacity of the card with the total hours and minutes of recording time a particular camera provides.
 For example, some hidden cams might give you 20 or 30 minutes of video per GB of memory, while others might deliver well over an hour per GB.
 Generally, the higher resolution the video signal, the shorter amount of total recording time you'll get per SD card.